This two-day training course is delivered by Paul Matthews a Hedgelaying and Hurdle making professional.

 During the training course, you will have the opportunity to make a panel or screen woven from Hazel and if you have room on the roof of your car you are welcome to take your finished work home!

-Hill House Farm hosted our courses in January and February of 2019, see our short film below:
+Hill House Farm hosted our courses in January and February of 2019, see our short film created by Luke Watley-Bigg below:

 The courses are open to both men, women and children over 10 years old.
 We can facilitate individual bookings and private groups.
 This course is great as a team-building activity!

-The training courses take place during selected weekends from October 2018 to the end of February 2019.
+The training courses take place during selected weekends between October to February the following year.
 The course is spread over two days, commencing at 9.00 a.m. each day through to 4.00 p.m. with an hour break for lunch.

 Following an introduction to the course, you will spend the day learning how to coppice the hazel rods used to make the hurdles from the neighbouring woodlands and prepare them ready for use.